 - Aluminum mold is manufactured in-house on state of the art CNC equipment.

 - Production parts made from the tool, after first article samples are approved, typically takes 1 to 2 additional weeks to produce.

 5. Part Production & Fulfillment

-- Product is scheduled for production usually within 1 week after tooling is complete.
+- Product is scheduled for production usually within 1 to 2 weeks after First Article approval is provided.